 IoT plays an integral role in the modernization of smarter water management, allowing for greater efficiency, improved resource allocation and, enhanced sustainability.
 Learn how IoT has improved water management practices and discover the technology making this possible for industries around the world.

-Water utility IoT sensors work in conjunction with a data logger to collect and transmit specific data crucial for effective management.
-IoT sensors used in water utilities measure metrics such as flow rates, temperature, and water quality.
+Water utility IoT sensors work in conjunction with a data logger to collect and transmit specific data crucial for effective management, especially when dealing with aging water infrastructure.
+Unlike traditional meters, which often require manual readings and provide limited insights, connected devices like smart sensors offer real-time visibility into metrics such as flow rates, temperature, and water quality.

 Agriculture is one of the most water-dependent industries, and the need for smart irrigation systems is becoming increasingly prevalent as IoT adoption continues to grow.
-IoT has enabled smarter irrigation management, optimizing water resources in order to enhance crop yields.
-IoT sensors allow for critical parameters such as soil moisture, weather conditions, and water usage to be monitored, providing farmers with critical insights and allowing them to automate efforts.
+IoT has enabled smarter irrigation management, helping farmers manage water resources more effectively and optimize their water supply to enhance crop yields.
+IoT sensors allow for parameters such as soil moisture, weather conditions, and water usage to be monitored, providing farmers with essential insights and allowing them to automate efforts.

-For example, a farmer could automate a sprinkler to activate when soil moisture reaches a defined threshold.
-IoT has eliminated the need for manual intervention, which is more timely, susceptible to human error, and ineffective for large-scale deployments.
+For example, a farmer could automate a sprinkler to activate when soil moisture reaches a defined threshold, ensuring efficient use of the available water supply.
+IoT has eliminated the need for manual intervention, which is more time-consuming, susceptible to human error, and less effective for large-scale deployments.
+This technology conserves water and ensures crops receive the precise amount needed, promoting sustainable agricultural practices.

-To determine the correct IoT water utilities system for your organization, there are several critical considerations that must be weighed against your specific use case and the level of insights required.
+To determine the correct IoT water utilities system for your organization, you should consider your specific use case and the level of insights required.

 One of our partners, Peak HydroMet Solutions, based in British Columbia, Canada, is a full-service environmental monitoring company specializing in agricultural weather and water management.
 They required a robust sensor monitoring solution, that could seamlessly adapt across various environments and use cases.